 Only after the court summons did the embassy issue the certificate.
 The court considered the demand met, closing the case, but took the opportunity to reinforce two fundamental points: the validity of the transcription of the foreign adoption and the consular obligation to recognize citizenship when all legal requirements are met.

 The sentence (n.
-5058/2025) reiterates that the Italian citizenship it automatically results from the legally transcribed adoption and that consulates cannot fail to fulfill this legal duty.
+5058/2025) It reiterates that Italian citizenship automatically results from legally registered adoption and that consulates cannot fail to fulfill this legal obligation.